airbnb/lottie/docs/android/dynamic.md

  * Match all of Gabriel: `new KeyPath("Gabriel", "*");`
  * Match Gabriel left hand fill: `new KeyPath("Gabriel", "Body", "Left Hand", "Fill");`
  * Match Gabriel and Brandon's left hand fill: `new KeyPath("*", "Body", Left Hand", "Fill");`

+ If you are unsure what KeyPaths are available in your animation, you can log the String returned by `getAllKeyPaths()` on `LottieDrawable` or `LottieAnimationView`.

  ### Wildcards